The Dzogchen Beara Temple Shop

 The names of all sponsors will be included on a scroll to be enshrined in the temple once it is complete.
 By making an offering or sponsoring an item in your name, the name of a loved one or of somebody who has passed away, you will create a direct link to the benefit that will come from this Temple through the ages.

 The Dzogchen Beara Temple is being built in the style of a traditional Tibetan monastery, a form of architecture designed to be an inspiring symbol of the Buddha’s teachings.
-The projected opening date is spring 2023.
+The temple opened its door to the public in July 2024.
+Work continues on the sacred art and temple stupa.

 Why build a temple?
 The renowned Tibetan lama Mingyur Rinpoche answers, “If you were to ask how beneficial it is to create a place where people go to gain peace and happiness in their minds, I would say that the benefit is enormous.
 Why?
 Because most of our problems are, in fact, caused by our minds.
 Therefore, building a place where we can find peace and happiness in our minds can only be beneficial, in the widest possible sense.”